dacadeorg/tutorials/ICP/icp-azle-development-101/content/icp-azle-development-101.md

 ### 2.8 Creating the Add Message Function

 Following on, we will create a function to add new messages.
-Input the following code into your index.ts file:
+Input the following code into your `index.ts` file below the `getMessage` function:
 ```JavaScript
 $update;
 export function addMessage(payload: MessagePayload): Result<Message, string> {